Mitigating the Effects of Non-Identifiability on Inference for Bayesian Neural Networks with Latent Variables: Choosing Differentiable Forms of the NCAI Objective

-where $\text{PC}(\cdot, \{\mu_{z_n}\})$ is a measure of the average correlation between pairs of dimensions in $\{x_n\}$ or $\{y_n\}$ and the latent noise means $\{\mu_{z_n}\}$.
-Minimizing the correlation between $x$ and $z$ reduces the linear dependence between the input and the learned noise, following the form of non-identifiability identified in Equation \ref{eq:dependence}; minimizing the correlation between $z$ and $y$ reduces the non-linear dependence between the input and the learned noise, following the form of non-identifiability identified in Appendix \ref{sec:y_dep}.
-The relationship between this constraint and the exact form of non-identifiability we characterize may explain why this simple constraint is empirically effective.
+Minimizing the correlation between $x$ and $z$ reduces the linear dependence between the input and the inferred noise, following the form of non-identifiability identified in Equation \ref{eq:dependence}; minimizing the correlation between $z$ and $y$ reduces the non-linear dependence between the input and the inferred noise, following the form of non-identifiability identified in Appendix \ref{sec:y_dep}.
+The fact that both our constraint and the exact form of non-identifiability we characterize in Equation \ref{eq:dependence} are both linear explains why this simple constraint is empirically effective.